High-$T_c$ Berezinskii-Kosterlitz-Thouless transition in 2D superconducting systems with coupled deep and quasi-flat electronic bands with van Hove singularities: Introduction

 An additional motivation for this work arises from the effective two-gap/patch model discussed in Refs. \onlinecite{two_patch_1, two_patch_2} in connection with the phenomenology of cuprate superconductors.
 The effective two-gap/patch model encompasses two distinct wave-vector regions of the band dispersion characterized by different intraband and pair exchange interactions.
 One of the bands demonstrates a large Fermi velocity and a weak attraction, resulting in the formation of overlapped Cooper pairs with minimal superconducting fluctuations.
 Conversely, the other band showcases a small Fermi velocity and a strong attraction, leading to formation of tightly bound pairs with strong fluctuations.
-Most relevantly for this work, the patches of the Fermi surface around the M points of the Brillouin zone of cuprates contain a branch of the electronic dispersion characterized by a saddle point, which in 2D is responsible for the van Hove singularity in the density of states.
+Most relevantly for this work, the patches of the Fermi surface around the M points of the Brillouin zone (BZ) of cuprates contain a branch of the electronic dispersion characterized by a saddle point, which in 2D is responsible for the van Hove singularity in the density of states.
 In the two-gap/patch effective model for cuprates, there is a dynamic interplay that emerges between the anisotropic Fermi surface and the wave vector-dependent pairing interaction induced by the charge-density wave (CDW) fluctuations, leading to very different pairing strengths in different arcs of the Fermi surface.
 This is the electronic structure and pairing configuration that we intend to investigate in this work.
+The recent investigations into multigap superconductivity in lithium-intercalated bilayer Mo$_{2}$C, conducted through first-principles calculations, show that such intercalation, accompanied by a 3\% tensile strain, results in a notable elevation of the critical temperature ($T_{c}$) to 24~K \cite{mo2c}.
+This enhancement of superconductivity induced by the strain primarily stems from the downward shift of an energy band with a flat dispersion to energy levels near the Fermi level.
+A pivotal observation is the coexistence of a flat and a deep dispersive electronic band around the $\Gamma$ point of the Brillouin zone.
+Furthermore, in multiorbital model of alkali-doped fullerides (A$_{3}$C$_{60}$), the \textit{ab initio} calculations of the band structure reveal the coexistence of a quasi-flat and a deep dispersive band in the BZ, as shown in the supplementary materials of Ref. \cite{A3C60}.
+Therefore, the aforementioned 2D multiband superconductors bear qualitative correspondence with the model we have adopted in our study.